Spookesites/CookiesManager/README.md

 [Click here to View the Library!](https://github.com/Spookesites/CookiesManager/blob/main/cookiesManager.js)

-#### Credits
+#### 🙏 Credits

-This project was created by **Spook**.
-I would like to extend my gratitude to my friends who have supported me and encouraged me to bring this project to life.
-Your help and encouragement has been invaluable and I am grateful to have friends like you.
+This project was brought to life with passion by **Spook**.
+I am overflowing with gratitude for the friends who have supported me and encouraged me along the way.

-Without your support, this project would not have been possible.
-Thank you!
+Without their unwavering help and inspiration, this project would not have been possible.
+Thank you from the bottom of my heart to all my amazing friends.
+You are truly the best.

+---

+🎉 Congratulations on your project! 🎉

 ## Features